fangnizhang/fangnizhang.github.io/_pages/research.md

 **Guest Editor**

-* Special Issue of Transport on Air traffic management
+* Special Issue of Transportmetrica B on "Advances in Air Transportation Management"
-* Special Session of TSTE 2019 conference on High-speed rail and air transport
+* Special Session of TSTE 2019 conference on "High-speed rail and air transport"

 **Journal Reviewer**